MicrosoftDocs/architecture-center/docs/framework/cost/design-regions.md

 If your solution needs to follow certain government regulations, the cost will be higher.
 Otherwise you can meet less rigid compliance, through [Azure Policy](https://docs.microsoft.com/azure/governance/policy/overview), which is free.

 Certain Azure regions are built specifically for high compliance and security needs.
 For example, with [Azure Government (USA)](https://docs.microsoft.com/azure/azure-government/) you're given an isolated instance of Azure.
-[Azure Germany](https://azure.microsoft.com/global-infrastructure/germany/) has datacenters that meet privacy certifications, the European Union’s General Data Protection Regulation (GDPR).
+[Azure Germany](https://azure.microsoft.com/global-infrastructure/germany/) has datacenters that meet privacy certifications.
 These specialized regions have higher cost.

 Regulatory requirements can dictate restrictions on data residency.
 These requirements may impact your data replication options for resiliency and redundancy.